Aureliona1/Lite-Mapper/docs.md

 #### Geometry Materials

 Geometry objects need to have a material, but adding the raw JSON of the material to each object is incredibly performance intensive for Beat Saber.
-Ideally, you should create a single material for every obejct that has the same material.
+Ideally, you should create a single material for every object that has the same material.

 To do this, you can either manually add the JSON to your map.
 Like so: